Suai, East Timor: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you plan to check out the heavenly Ave Maria Church, it's worthwhile to wear modest clothing:
+If you intend to see the lovely Ave Maria Church, it's useful to wear modest clothing:

-If you are traveling to Suai in November, you will notice that it can be very hot.
-Expect it to rain regularly.
+If you go to Suai in March, you will notice that it is hot.
+Expect it to rain about half of the time.
 Average temperatures (including nighttime) are in the high 70s F (mid 20s C).

 What to wear/what to pack: